Green-Avocado/CTF/ubcmaplectf2022/pwn/baby-pwintf/README.md

 This will print 4919 characters, then write that same number into the address pointed at by the 7th argument.
 This value is equal to 0x1337, which will cause the program to print the flag.

-## Solution

-This challenge contains the same format string vulnerability as "echowo".

 ## Exploit